laurapacilio/hashicorp-exercise/exercise-content.md

 ### Pull

 `git pull` combines two actions into the same operation:
 1. Download all of the branches, tags, and changes from a remote repository into your local repository.
+This is equivalent to performing a `git fetch`.

 2. Integrate the changes from a remote tracking branch into your local tracking branch.

-This is equivalent to performing a `git fetch` and then a `git merge`.
+This is equivalent to performing a `git merge`.

 ### Push
 - `git push` - sent changes from a local branch to a remote repo